phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 1864252
+#Number of Trump Tweets: 573775
-#Number of Cruz Tweets: 377174
+#Number of Cruz Tweets: 379107
-#Number of Clinton Tweets: 274879
+#Number of Clinton Tweets: 275250
-#Number of Rubio Tweets: 173183
+#Number of Rubio Tweets: 174238
-#Number of Sanders Tweets: 166692
+#Number of Sanders Tweets: 166842
 #Number of Jeb!
-Tweets: 156490
+Tweets: 157398
-#Number of Carson Tweets: 72940
+#Number of Carson Tweets: 74517
-#Number of Kasich Tweets: 62039
+#Number of Kasich Tweets: 63167
-#Total Number of Tweets:
-#Number of Trump Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---